browserengineering/book/book/security.md

 ```

 Note that we need to first resolve relative URLs to know if they're
 allowed.
-Add the same conditional to the style block: the browser
+Add a similar test to the CSS-loading code.
-should not load CSS from a blocked URL.

-Finally, `Content-Security-Policy` also applies to
+`XMLHttpRequest` URLs also need to be checked:[^raise-error]
-`XMLHttpRequest`:[^raise-error]

 [^raise-error]: Note that when loading styles and scripts, our browser
     merely ignores blocked resources, while for blocked